esohkevin/esohkevin.github.io/docs/tutorials/convert-idat-to-vcf.md

 #     bcftools +gtc2vcf -c GSA-24v3-0_A1.csv --sam-flank GSA-24v3-0_A1.sam -o GSA-24v3-0_A1.GRCh38.csv
 ```

+Although you see that a warning is thrown that the versions of bcftools and gtc2vcf are different,
+the command works anyway.

 ***Note how we call the plugin.
 We have used the relative path to gtc2vcf.so.
 It is usually convenient to use absolute paths as much as possible***

-To do so in our case, run `pwd` to get the absolute for the current dorectory.
+To do so in our case, run `pwd` to get the absolute path for the current directory.
 ```shell
 pwd